-Buildings

-Fuel mix Solar represents 12% of consumption and biomass 26%, strong phaseout of fossil fuels Technology and fuel share - 4 Fossil fuel use reduction in 2050: gas -95%; coal -95%; oil -95%.
-These fuels are substituted by heat pumps (60%), biomass (20%) , solar (12%), geothermal (4%), biogas (2%), biofuel (2%)

-Thermal isolation in existing buildings ng 50% increase Building envelope - 1.5 50% of the renovations are shallow (-30% energy demand), 38% are medium (-40%) and 18% are deep (-60%).
-20% of new constructions have the lowest level of efficiency, 60% are medium efficient and 20% highly efficient.

-Renewable energy in heating and cooling 66% Not set exogenously but responding to demand, technology and electricity mix 73.4%
+heating and cooling responding to demand,

+neating and cooming technology and electricity mix

 Electricity (GW)

 Solar 26 Solar - 2.5 22.1

-Wind (onshore) 12 12.3
+Wind (onshore) 12 Wind 1.7 12.3

-Wind (offshore) 0.2 - Wina - 1.7 0.03
+Wind (offshore) 0.2 Wind - 1.7 0.03

 Gas 0.2 Not set as ambition in the model but rather responds to the capacities of renewable energy and coal.
 1.6

-Hydro 8.5
+Hydro 8.5 Under and and 1 0.4

 Geo 0 Hydro and geo - 1 9.4

 Biomass/residues 1.8 Responds to the demand and fuel mix of sectors.
 2.5

 Coal 0 Coal - 4 0

 Agriculture and forest

-Waste in agriculture Reduced by 50% Climate smart crop production - 3 Climate smart livestock - 3 In 2050 sustainable intensification crop production system is fully deployed.
+Waste in agriculture Reduction of synthetic- Reduced by 50% Climate smart crop production - 3 Climate smart livestock - 3 In 2050 sustainable intensification crop production system is fully deployed.
 Food waste and losses are limited to about half the 2015 level.
 Decrease of inputs such as synthetic fertilisers and pesticides.

-Reduction of synthetic-based fertilisers 57% Livestock yields are slightly higher by 2050 compared to 2015, due to an increase of the livestock slaughter age.
-As with crop production, food losses and waste are halved
+Livestock yields are slightly higher by 2050 compared to 2015, due to an increase of the livestock slaughter age.
+As with crop production food losses and

-compared to 2015.
+based fertilisers 57% crop production, food losses and waste are halved compared to 2015.

 Diets Shift to more plant-based diet Diet - 2 Consumption of meat, sugars and sweeteners decreases and fruits and vegetables increase towards WHO standards (but without fully reaching them).
 Significant departure from current diets.

 Forestry Sustainable management of forest with a view to increase the overall carbon pool.
 Fire risk reduction in 60% Forestry practices - 2 Climate smart forestry practices are deployed in public forests by 2050 (approximately 40% of European forests), leading to increased biomass production and carbon pool potential.
 Fire dynamic not included in the EUCalculator.
 Hence this feature of the RNC 2050 cannot be mirrored

 General indicators of population and percentage of urbanization are matched quite well to the ambition levers in the EUCalculator (see Table 2).
-In RNC 2050, population in Portugal is assumed to decline by -1.3% while urbanization (measured in the % of population living in cities) to reach 81.2%.
+In RNC 2050, population in

+Portugal is assumed to decline by -1.3% while urbanization (measured in the % of population living in cities) will reach 81.2%.